(II) A rectangular solid made of carbon has sides of lengths 1.0 ... | Channels for Pearson+

 Resistance

 Resistance is a measure of the opposition to the flow of electric current in a conductor.
 It is calculated using the formula R = ρ(L/A), where R is resistance, ρ is resistivity, L is the length of the conductor, and A is its cross-sectional area.
-In this context, the resistance of the rectangular solid will vary depending on the direction of current flow and the dimensions of the solid.
+Understanding how resistance varies with geometry and material properties is essential for solving problems related to electrical circuits.

 Recommended video: